Agent-Hellboy/gunicorn-prometheus-exporter/README.md

 - **Zero Configuration**: Works out-of-the-box with minimal setup
 - **Production Ready**: Retry logic, error handling, health monitoring

+## ⚠️ Compatibility Issues

+### TornadoWorker Compatibility

+The `PrometheusTornadoWorker` has known compatibility issues and is **not recommended for production use**:

+- **Metrics Endpoint Hanging**: The Prometheus metrics endpoint may hang or become unresponsive
+- **IOLoop Conflicts**: Tornado's event loop architecture conflicts with metrics collection
+- **Thread Safety Problems**: Metrics collection can cause deadlocks

+**Recommended Alternatives:**
+- Use `PrometheusEventletWorker` for async applications requiring eventlet
+- Use `PrometheusGeventWorker` for async applications requiring gevent
+- Use `PrometheusWorker` (sync worker) for most applications

 ## Quick Start

 ### Installation